Special Care in Dentistry

-All manuscripts (except editorials, invited reviews and some commentaries) are sent by the editor to two qualified reviewers.
+All manuscripts (except editorials, invited reviews and some commentaries) are sent by the editor to a qualified reviewer or reviewers.
 Authors may suggest reviewers to the editor but the editor is not bound by these suggestions.
-If there is a conflict between the two reviewers the editor then sends the submission to a third reviewer.
-The reviewers’ suggestions are read by the editor who, based upon the advice received, returns the manuscripts to the author/authors.
+The reviewer suggestions are read by the editor who, based upon the advice received, returns the manuscript to the author/authors.

 If changes are suggested by the reviewers’ prior to acceptance for publication, the reviewers’ comments/suggestions will be sent to the authors electronically.
 The authors will be asked to address all the reviewers’ comments in a letter to the editor and will need to identify the page and paragraph where they have made or omitted the reviewers’ comments and suggestions.
 If the authors choose to omit a reviewer’s suggestion, they need to justify that decision in a clear and concise statement in the letter to the editor.

 Submitting Accepted Article